tarunbod/finance-ai-thing/README.md

 plans/things to learn and use:
 - mongodb
 - express.js
-- use docker (possibly kubernetes)
+- use docker (and possibly kubernetes)
+  - multiple services: web app, database, learning thing
 - tensorflow or scikit-learn
+- publish on heroku (or a personal server if i have the money for that)